ytree-project/ytree/doc/source/Arbor.rst

 -----------------------

-``Arbors`` of any type can be saved to a universal file format with the :func:`~ytree.arbor.arbor.Arbor.save_arbor` function.
-These can be reloaded with the :func:`~ytree.arbor.arbor.load` command.
+``Arbors`` of any type can be saved to a universal file format with the :func:`~ytree.data_structures.arbor.Arbor.save_arbor` function.
+These can be reloaded with the :func:`~ytree.data_structures.arbor.load` command.
 This format is optimized for fast tree-building and field-access and so is recommended for most situations.